 Treasury bonds’ interest rates are heavily influenced by the Fed funds rate set by the Federal Reserve.
 So if you’re thinking about buying Treasuries, you want to know what the Fed is up to.

 Bond prices and interest rates have an inverse relationship—when rates go up, bond prices go down, and vice versa.
-So if rates are expected to go down, there’s no guarantee that Treasury prices will increase … but it’s fair to speculate that they will.
+So, with rates now looking like they are on their way down, there’s no guarantee that Treasury prices will increase … but it’s fair to speculate that they will.

 That being the case, investors potentially have the opportunity to lock in today’s relatively high interest rates and set themselves up for price gains on their Treasuries going forward.